Difference Between Ubuntu and Fedora

 Head To Head Comparison Between Ubuntu and Fedora (Infographics)

 Below is the top 6 difference between Ubuntu vs Fedora:

 Both are popular choices in the market; let us discuss some of the major difference :

 - Software binaries for Ubuntu vs Fedora distributions are incompatible.
-Both Ubuntu vs Fedora distributions release the latest version every 6 months but there’s a contrast in their long-term support models — Ubuntu gives support for 18 months later a version is issued and also releases LTS (or Long Term Support) versions every two years that are supported for 5 years.
+Both Ubuntu vs Fedora distributions release the latest version every 6 months, but there’s a contrast in their long-term support models — Ubuntu gives support for 18 months later a version is issued and also releases LTS (or Long Term Support) versions every two years that are supported for 5 years.
 Fedora, on the other hand, offers a shorter support span of only 13 months.
-This supports leading-edge software because it frees Fedora developers from some backward compatibility restraints, however also makes Fedora a poor option for product development (e.g., embedded systems) or web servers.
-There are other contrasts among Ubuntu vs Fedora, such as bundled apps, the desktop environment and the size of the distribution.
+This supports leading-edge software because it frees Fedora developers from some backward compatibility restraints; however, it also makes Fedora a poor product development option (e.g., embedded systems) or web servers.
+There are other contrasts among Ubuntu vs Fedora, such as bundled apps, the desktop environment, and the distribution size.

 - Fedora gives the GNOME desktop, whereas Ubuntu relies on Unity.
 Both share some things, yet for the most part, they’re quite different user experiences.

 - The significant contrast here is that the original Red Hat Linux originally divided into Fedora and Red Hat Enterprise Linux, while Debian is still a whole, separate entity from Ubuntu, which carries packages from one of Debian’s branches.